Schlaefer/Saito/docs/install.md

 ## 1. Get the Code ##

 Checkout git repository or download a zip from github.
+Usually it is recommended to use the last [tagged version](https://github.com/Schlaefer/Saito/tags).

 ## 2. Create Database ##